Islamists rally in Cairo against Mubarak old guard

-CAIRO Thousands of Egyptians protested in Cairo's Tahrir Square on Friday against a run for the presidency by former intelligence chief Omar Suleiman, making an Islamist show of strength against a symbol of Hosni Mubarak's old guard.
+CAIRO Thousands of Egyptians packed into Cairo's Tahrir Square on Friday to protest against a run for the presidency by former intelligence chief Omar Suleiman, in an Islamist show of strength against Hosni Mubarak's old guard.

 The Muslim Brotherhood - the biggest group in parliament - called the protest after Suleiman announced his candidacy last week.
-His presidential bid has alarmed reformists, who regard him as a threat to their hopes for democratic change.
+Both Islamists and secular reformists view it as a threat to democratic reform.

-"Suleiman, do you think this is the old days?" chanted the protesters gathered in the square, the cradle of the uprising where Egyptians last year united to sweep Mubarak from power but which on Friday was mostly filled by Islamists alone.
-Others boycotted, reflecting deep divisions in the reform movement.
+"Suleiman, do you think this is the old days?" chanted the protesters gathered in the square, the cradle of the uprising that swept Mubarak from power last year.

 Muslim Brotherhood supporters waved the group's green flag and the red, white and black Egyptian national colours.
-"The people demand the fall of the regime!" they chanted, a slogan heard during the anti-Mubarak revolt.
-They also sang the national anthem and chanted "Down, down with military rule".
+"The people demand the fall of the regime," they chanted, a slogan used during the anti-Mubarak uprising.
+"Down, down with military rule," they chanted.
+They also sang the national anthem.

-Several thousand Islamists protested in the northern coastal city of Alexandria.
-"I reject any replication of the old regime," said Taher Ismail, 42, one of the protesters.

-Banners in Tahrir Square showed Suleiman and Mubarak alongside the Star of David, depicting both as agents of Israel - a perception stemming from policies that included Egypt's role in enforcing a blockade on the Hamas-run Gaza Strip.
+Banners showed Suleiman and Mubarak alongside the Star of David, depicting both as agents of Israel because of policies that included Egypt's role in enforcing a blockade on the Hamas-run Gaza Strip, which borders the Arab state.

-Suleiman played a major role in managing a Middle East policy which became the focus of ever sharper public criticism during Mubarak's last years in power, long after Egypt under his predecessor Anwar Sadat made peace with Israel in 1979.
+Egypt has had a peace treaty with Israel since 1979 but Mubarak's Middle East policy, in large part managed by Suleiman, became the focus of ever sharper public criticism in his last years in power.

 The council of army generals that has been running Egypt since Mubarak was deposed is due to hand power to an elected president on July 1.
 The vote, Egypt's first real presidential election, is due to get under way on May 23 and will likely go to a run-off in June between the top two candidates.